 The piton bottomed out a few centimeters from the clipping point and refused to go any further.
 I clipped the piton and gave a few hard pulls with no movement noted.
 I breathed a sigh of relief and began my retreat back to the belay.

-So this time Steve went first, following Chris’ tricky lead.
+Steve went before me, following Chris’ tricky lead.
 Pumped before reaching the pitons, Steve was unsure of the route that would best avoid a brush with slab.
-Steve unclipped the first piton and stared into the blankest section of the traverse, only one piton between him and the belay.
+Steve unclipped the first piton and stared into the blankest section of the traverse, only one piton standing between him and the belay.
 “Alright, I am going to give it a go.
 I might fall here,” Steve called to Chris before jabbing his right hand out toward the sloping hold in the distance.
 His right hand landed, and for a moment, it looked like he might stick the move.
 But then his left foot started to barn door and he began to peel from the rock.
-Steve had been through the drill before.
 He righted himself as he fell and squared up for impact on the slab, absorbing most of the shock with his legs.
-Right as he executed a perfect landing, the last piton sheared in half, the rope tension releasing Steve onto the face below.
-Steve rolled onto his back, then head as the remnants of the piton shot into space, still attached to the rope.
+Right as he executed a perfect landing, the last piton sheared in half, the rope tension releasing Steve onto the rock below.
+Steve rolled onto his back, then cartwheeled as the remnants of the piton shot into space, still attached to the rope.

 “Ooooof!
 What broke?!”
 Steve exclaimed as he came to a rest at Chris’ feet.
 As if by answer, the piton, still attached to the quickdraw, slid down the freshly frayed rope, coming to rest at Steve’s knot.